7jacck7/csgocrash/README.md

 Coin donations are appreciated but far from necessary.
 Here's my steam64 "76561198109058396".
 I do not accept real money and you can thus not send bitcoins to me.

+Press F12(Chrome) and navigate to "console" to get outputs from the script.

 AutoImproved:
   Its the same AUTO as the website already provides but with additional features